 Products

-This KB article provides links to our Nagios XI documentation on specific topics you should review when starting with Nagios XI.
+This Doc Hub article provides links to Nagios XI documentation on specific topics that will be of value as you get started with Nagios XI.

 The Core Config Manager (CCM) is Nagios XI's advanced configuration GUI, and is where host groups and service groups are created.
 Putting some time into planning and creating your groups right out of the gate will pay dividends later by keeping things organized and enabling you to quickly filter, analyze, and report on meaningful subsets of your monitored infrastructure.